passbase/android-demo-app/README.md

 1. Open the project in Android Studio
 2. Sync the  `build.gradle file` with the project in order to install all dependencies
-3. Go to line line 23 in `MainActivity.kt` and exchange `YOUR_PUBLISHABLE_API_KEY` with your own API key in line
+3. Go to line 23 in `MainActivity.kt` and exchange `YOUR_PUBLISHABLE_API_KEY` with your own API key
-3. Select a device and build & run the App
+3. Select a device.
+Build & run the App